 I'm absolutely certain that Alex has not read these files since it's 324 pages long and there aren't any dank memes in it.

-So, according to conspiracy lore, two men were arrested in Tallahassee, Florida, back in 1987 on child abuse charges.
+So according to conspiracy lore, two men were arrested in Tallahassee, Florida back in 1987 on child abuse charges.

 They were found with six children who weren't related to them, and they were uncooperative with the police when they were asked about who the kids were or to provide their identities or anything.

-These men were part of a cult called the Finders, who were based in Washington, D.C., and they were run by someone who was called the Game Caller.
+These men were part of a cult called the Finders, who were based in Washington, D.C., and they were run by someone who was called the game caller.

-The feds would go on to raid the finders and find proof of how they operated as a child abuse ring with kidnapping and grooming and taking in children.
+The feds would go on to raid the Finders and find proof of how they operated as a child abuse ring with kidnapping and grooming and taking in children.

-Probably Congress is in on it too since they're in D.C.
-Sure, sure, sure, sure.
+Probably Congress is in on it too, since they're in D.C.

-So the FBI files on the finders.
+So the FBI files on the Finders, they're pretty much a dud.

 And it actually reveals how much of this narrative is based on paranoid fantasies that were very common in the cultural psyche back in the 80s.